 Facebook Instant Articles are a great way to serve your content to readers without fearing they will leave your website due to load time.
 In fact, even more than improving load time, Instant Articles allow your readers to interact with what you’ve created for them.

 The focus of conventional articles is to read and observe media such as images, graphics, videos, and charts without special attention to content interaction.
 In a conventional Facebook article:

 - Readers will be directed to your website with other website features, including pop-ups, opt-in forms and the menu.

 - The article will load as normal with slight-to-long delay depending on your website.

 - The click will count as a hit on your website, counting as a referral from Facebook.

 - Readers will read through as normal, clicking on images to enlarge them.

-- Readers are directed to the Instant Article vs. to your website with the sidebar, menu and other features.
+Readers will be directed to the Instant Article instead of a website with potentially distracting elements, like menus, sidebars, and other features.

 Who already has Facebook Instant Articles?

 Right now you can see Instant Articles being used by:

 - The New York Times